You’ll find answers to our most commonly asked questions below. For other inquiries, please contact firstname.lastname@example.org.

 We ask lunchtime reading program volunteers to commit one lunch hour every week to build a rapport between volunteer and student.
 To allow schedule flexibility, however, volunteers can partner with a coworker to read with their student on alternate weeks.

 First, check to see if your company participates in our program.
 If so, contact your company point person and tell them that you’d like to make a difference by reading aloud to a child.
 If not, recommend our program to the appropriate leaders in your organization and suggest they check out our website.
+If you are not associated with a partnering company, check the main page of our location nearest you to see if volunteering as an individual is an option for you.

 Just one lunch hour a week is all it takes to help a child become a better reader and student.